zacharygarwood/portfolio/src/routes/projects/autoclip.md

 Note: Autoclip is no longer posting videos as I don't want to run into any copyright issues 😅, but it was fun while it lasted!

 ### Why did I make it
-When scrolling through YouTube, I realized that a lot of the videos that were being recommended to me involved short clips from Twitch streamers that I watched.
+When scrolling through YouTube, I realized a lot of the videos that were being recommended to me involved short clips from Twitch streamers that I watched.
 I thought to myself, "If I am getting recommended this type of video, then other people are as well.
 Might as well automate the process of creating these videos and see what happens!"

 ### Development